OnDemand License Agreement

 13. Intellectual Property Ownership.
-Subject to the limited rights expressly granted hereunder, TCP reserves all right, title and interest in and to the TCP Services and TCP Technology, including all intellectual property rights embodied therein, which shall remain the sole and exclusive property of TCP or its licensors.
+Subject to the limited rights expressly granted hereunder, TCP reserves all right, title, and interests in and to the TCP Services and TCP Technology, including all intellectual property rights embodied therein, which shall remain the sole and exclusive property of TCP or its licensors.
 No rights are granted to Client hereunder other than as expressly set forth herein.
-This Agreement does not transfer from TCP to Client any ownership interest in the TCP Services or TCP Technology, and does not transfer from Client to TCP any ownership interest in Client Data.
+This Agreement does not transfer f rom TCP to Client any ownership interest in the TCP Services or TCP Technology and does not transfer f rom Client to TCP any ownership interest in Client Data.

 14. Client Representations and Warranties.